Advice for Family and Friends

 - Don’t ask too many questions.
 Stay interested but wait for the family to tell you what is happening.

 - Be aware they may stop answering the phone.
 Don’t be offended and make sure you leave a message or a text of support.
 They will call you when they are ready.

 - Treatment is taxing on both the diagnosed child and the parent.
 You can offer to sit with the child while the parents take a break but do not be too pushy.

 - Be a shoulder to cry on or be ready with a coffee at all times.

 - Stay very positive.
 Positive energy is very helpful and essential in this situation.

-As stated, every person handles the diagnosis and treatment of a child with a brain or spinal cord tumour in a different way.
-Be prepared for some mood swings, outbursts of emotion, tears and tantrums but also be prepared to witness the determination, will and strength of a family fighting to save their child.
+Every person handles the diagnosis and treatment of a child with a brain or spinal cord tumour in a different way.
+Be prepared for some mood swings, outbursts of emotion and withdrawal but also be prepared to witness the determination, will and strength of a family fighting to save their child.
 Although not immediately evident, your love and support is greatly appreciated.